percona/pmm/docs/using/platform/dbaas.md

 ### Add a Kubernetes Cluster on AWS EKS

 1. Create your cluster via `eksctl` or the Amazon AWS interface.
-Example command:
+For example:

         eksctl create cluster \
         --write-kubeconfig \